kindista/kindista/src/markdown/about.md

 ### How does Kindista make money?

-Kindista is funded entirely through donations to its parent company, CommonGoods Network.
+Kindista is funded entirely through donations to its parent organization, CommonGoods Network.
 If you would like to support Kindista, please [make a tax-deductable donation](/donate) to CommonGoods.

-This is only possible because [Benjamin](/people/ben) and [Eamon](/people/root) have collectively volunteered over 2,000 hours to the development of Kindista.
+This is only possible because [Benjamin](/people/benjamin) and [Eamon](/people/root) have collectively volunteered over 2,000 hours to the development of Kindista.

 ### What is CommonGoods Network?

-CommonGoods Network is an Oregon 501(c)(3) not-for-profit organization founded in 2008 by [Benjamin](/people/ben).
+CommonGoods Network is an Oregon 501(c)(3) not-for-profit organization founded in 2008 by [Benjamin](/people/benjamin).
 Our mission is to produce communication tools (like Kindista) to support a more beautiful world.